Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-Although large in weight, Bernese Mountain Dogs are nothing more than gentle giants.
-It tends to have a very even killed nature, and it becomes very loyal to its owners.
-Because the Bernese Mountain Dog was a working breed originally, it doesn’t bark very much either.
+Although large in weight, Bernese Mountain Dogs are gentle giants.
+They tend to have an even-keeled nature, and they become quite loyal to their owners.
+Since the Bernese Mountain Dog was a working breed originally, they don’t bark much.

 blue-great-dane_